Oleksandra2/TestGreen/tutorials/hana-cloud-testgreennn/hana-cloud-testgreennn.md

 ---

 ## Prerequisites
-- This tutorial is designed for SAP HANA Cloud.
+- This tutorial is designed for SAP HANA Cloud
 - **Tutorials:** [Creating Stored Procedures](hana-cloud-sqlscript-stored-proc)

 ## Details